ryntab/Directus-SES/README.md

 ## API Reference
 This extension was made for sending notifications with Directus & AWS SES through the Directus API.
 Since it is limited in scope, certain SES api features are not currently supported.
+In most cases mailerService can be used for action based emails.

 |  Type| Supported |
 |--|--|